turbot/steampipe-docs/docs/faq/overview.md

 ### Can I use psql, pgadmin, or another client with Steampipe?

 Yes.
 Steampipe exposes a Postgres endpoint that any Postgres client can connect to.
 Find the connection string by starting Steampipe as a service: `steampipe service start`.

-### Can I run Steampipe in a CI/CD pipeline or cloud shell?

-Yes.
-Steampipe deploys as a single binary, it's easy to install and use in any CI/CD pipeline or cloud shell.

 ### What kinds of data sources can Steampipe query?